Academic term: South Korea

-Basic Education
+Basic Education in South Korea

 In Korea, the school year starts at the beginning of March.
 Until 2015, schools followed a three-term system with a break at the end of each term plus a brief fall break interrupting the 2nd, similar to Japan:

-From 2015 onwards, the calendar was changed to a more quasi-Western styled one with two semesters, having the year to end on January rather than February.
+From 2015 onwards, the calendar was changed to a more quasi-Western styled one with two semesters (although some schools retain the trimester model), having the year to end in early January rather than in February.
 The 1st and 2nd quarters become the 1st semester, while the 3rd and 4th become the 2nd.

 School hours are approximately from 8:00 am to 4:00 pm for high school, each class lasting 50 minutes.
 For middle (junior high) school, the school day is from about 8:00 am–3:30 pm, each class lasting 45 minutes.
 In primary (elementary) school, the lower grades (grades 1–3) have classes around 8:30 to 2:00 and the upper grades (grades 4–6) have classes from about 9:00 to 3:00.
 Each class lasts about 40 minutes.
 In high school, the older students are sometimes required to stay until 9:00 pm or later studying on their own.
 For the most part, teachers rotate and the students stay in their classroom except for certain classes such as Physical Education, Music and Science labs.

-There is a popular saying in Korean, 노는 토요일 (no-neun to-yo-il), meaning "resting on Saturdays."
+There is a popular saying in Korean, 노는 토요일 (no-neun to-yo-il), meaning "resting on Saturdays".
 From 2006 to 2011, Korean students (from elementary to secondary schools) were required to go to school on the 1st, 3rd, and 5th Saturdays of each month.
 Prior to 2006, students had to go to school six days a week, except for 2005, when students had one Saturday off every month.
 The schools normally ended at noon on Saturday, and the curriculum was mostly focused on extracurricular activities.
 However, the Korean Ministry of Education abolished school days on Saturdays in 2012.

 In 2020, due to the COVID-19 pandemic, the start of the school year was delayed to April, causing a change in the calendar:

 However, the calendar was shifted back to the March–January model in 2021.

+The international schools in South Korea usually start the school year in early/mid-August and end in early June.

-Higher education
+Higher education in South Korea

-South Korean universities and post-secondary institutions similarly have a two-semester/four-quarter system, with the first term beginning about March 2 and ending in mid-late June, and the second beginning at the start of September and ending in mid-late December.
+South Korean universities and post-secondary institutions similarly have a two-semester/four-quarter system, with the first semester beginning about March 2 and ending in mid-late June, and the second beginning at the start of September and ending in mid-late December.

-Many universities offer optional short-term "camp" non-credit courses during semester breaks, but credit courses are not common during summers and winters.
+Many universities offer optional short-term "camp" non-credit courses during semester (summer/winter) breaks, but credit courses are not common during summers and winters.

 Taiwan

+The school year consists of two semesters, starting in September and February.
+Each semester spans 20 weeks for basic education and either 16 or 18 weeks for higher education.